aniketdamedhar83/project-01-git-basics/README.md

-# Project 01 – DNA Fusion Simulator
+# Project 01 – DNA Evolution Lab 🧬

 ## Objective
-To simulate the combination of DNA from two animals and generate a unique DNA sequence for a hypothetical new species.
+To simulate DNA fusion, mutation, and evolution of a new species using Python and Streamlit.

 ## Disclaimer
-This project is a **simulation for educational purposes only** and does not represent real genetic engineering or biological accuracy.
+This project is a **simulation for educational purposes only**.
+It does NOT represent real genetic engineering.

+## Features
+- DNA validation (A, T, G, C)
+- DNA normalization
+- Controlled mutation logic
+- Species name generation
+- Similarity analysis
+- Downloadable DNA output
+- Interactive Streamlit UI

-## Technologies Used
+## Tech Stack
 - Python
 - Streamlit

-## How It Works
-1. Select two animals
-2. DNA is combined base-by-base
-3. Random mutation adds uniqueness
-4. New DNA sequence is generated

 ## How to Run
 ```bash